Skip links

 Get Paid to Care for

-a Family Member at home
+a Family Member in

 CareSphere’s Family Caregiver Program, available through Pennsylvania Medicaid home care waiver programs, allows eligible individuals to get paid to care for a family member by providing approved in-home support.
 A qualified relative can serve as the caregiver so a loved one can continue living safely at home instead of moving to a facility.